eda-labs/nfd24-lab/docs/lab4.md

 To create a `Provider` using the UI:

+* Switch back to the <kbd>Main</kbd> panel if you're still in the App Store UI.
 * Navigate to the `Notifier` resource category, select `Provider` and press __Create__ at the top right corner of the UI.
 * Fill in the `Provider` form by giving the `Provider` a name.
-For e.g `discord` since we will be sending notifications to a Discord channel.
+For instance - `discord` - since we will be sending notifications to a Discord channel.
-* Under the Specification section, set the URI to:
+* Under the Specification section, set the `URI` to:

- `discord://yQeo_GQx3enCixFzlxE1UetZAUnSF9isl6rBfkBgb9vuurlgomstbhPpoyJryAMeLdby@1280864861592485900`
+    ```
+    discord://yQeo_GQx3enCixFzlxE1UetZAUnSF9isl6rBfkBgb9vuurlgomstbhPpoyJryAMeLdby@1280864861592485900
+    ```

     The URI format is `discord://token@webhookid` where `token` and `webhookid` are extracted from the webhook URL that Discord generates for you.